alexsingleton/US_Geodemographic/README.md

 ## Classification Outputs

 If you want to simply view the classification; you can download a lookup [here](/data/outputs/lookup.csv); or geopackage [here](https://pcwww.liv.ac.uk/~ucfnale/us_geodemographic_lfs/BG_SF.gpkg).
 If you are interested in the labels and descriptions, these can be found [here](/data/outputs/Names_Descriptions_Groups_Types.pdf).

- # Not stored in the repo as too large (vvusa.bg.cc.parquet)